 Situated in Arunachal Pradesh, Ziro Valley is something of a dream.
 The place entrances you with its natural flora.
 It is surrounded by a breathtaking landscape of pine-clad hills.
-If you are headed here, then summers are the best time.
-You will be in awe of how the valley is so cool even in the summers.
+If you are headed here, then summer is the best time.
+You will be in awe of how the valley is so cool, even in the summers.

 5. Dawki, Meghalaya

 Dawki is a beautiful town in the West Jaintia Hills district of Meghalaya.
-The town is most famous for its river, also known as Dawki.
-As you can guess by this picture, the Dawki river is really clean.
-In fact, it has a reputation for being the cleanest river in entire Asia.
-A swim in the pristine river and a ‘Sky Walk’ on bamboo trails towards the highest point in the area are great for your soul.
+The town is most famous for its river, also known as the Dawki.
+As you can guess from this picture, the Dawki river is really clean.
+In fact, it has a reputation for being the cleanest river in all of Asia.
+A swim in the pristine river and a ‘sky walk’ on bamboo trails towards the highest point in the area are great for your soul.